-11.6 Rights of CPMC.
-The provisions in this Section 11 shall not be deemed to prohibit or otherwise restrict CPMC from (i) granting easements or licenses to facilitate development of the Project Sites, (ii) encumbering the Project Sites or any portion of the improvements thereon by any mortgage, deed of trust, or other device securing financing with respect to the Project Sites or Project, (iii) granting a leasehold interest in portions of the Project Sites, (iv) entering into a joint venture agreement or similar partnership agreement to fulfill its obligations under this Agreement, or (v) transferring all or a portion of the Project Site pursuant to a foreclosure, conveyance in lieu of foreclosure, or other remedial action in connection with a mortgage.

-11.7 Transfer and the St. Luke's Operating Commitment.
-If CPMC transfers the St. Luke's Campus and the Transferee that owns the St. Luke's Campus Defaults as to the St. Luke's Operating Commitment for any reason (other than a City Default), including but not limited to bankruptcy, then CPMC as owner of the Cathedral Hill Hospital Site, or any successor owner of the Cathedral Hill Hospital Site, will be responsible for payment of the liquidated damages set forth in Section 9.4.4(b), or otherwise causing compliance with the St. Luke's Operating Commitment.
-The owner of the Cathedral Hill Hospital Site shall also be responsible at all times for payment of the liquidated damages set forth in Section 9.4.4(a), if and when such payment becomes due and owing.
-The provisions of this Section 11.7 shall survive the termination or expiration of this Agreement for the period during which the St. Luke's Operating Commitment remains in effect and shall continue until the date that any required payments that arise before such date are made.
+- 11.6 Rights of CPMC.
+The provisions in this Section 11 shall not be deemed to prohibit or otherwise restrict CPMC from (i) granting easements or licenses to facilitate development of the Project Sites, (ii) encumbering the Project Sites or any portion of the improvements thereon by any mortgage, deed of trust, or other device securing financing with respect to the Project Sites or Project, (iii) granting a leasehold interest in portions of the Project Sites, (iv) entering into a joint venture agreement or similar partnership agreement to fulfill its obligations under this Agreement, or (v) transferring all or a portion of the Project Site pursuant to a foreclosure, conveyance in lieu of foreclosure, or other remedial action in connection with a mortgage. - transfers the St. Luke's Campus and the Transferee that owns the St. Luke's Campus Defaults as to the St. Luke's Campus Hospital Opening Deadline for any reason (other than a City Default), including but not limited to bankruptcy, then CPMC as owner of the Cathedral Hill Hospital Site, or any successor owner of the Cathedral Hill Hospital Site, will be responsible for payment of the applicable liquidated damages set forth in Section 9.4.4(a) or (b), if and when such payments become due and owing, or otherwise causing compliance with such obligations.
+The provisions of this Section 11.7 shall survive the termination or expiration of this Agreement for the period during which the St. Luke's Campus Hospital Opening Obligation remains in effect and shall continue until the date that any required payments that arise before such date are made.